|Dates||9th - 25th May 2020|

 ESTIMATED TOTAL COST per person -- £3900

-This itinerary visits a country we know well to explore some of the highest mountains on skis.
+This itinerary visits a country and mountain range we know very well to explore some of the highest mountains on skis.
 We'll keep the itinerary fairly flexible to make the best use of snow conditions for ski-mountaineering, but plan to ski one high 5800m+ peak after an initial phase of skiing several 5000-5500m peaks.